JacobCWard/fribidixetex/README.md

 %BIDIOFF
 ````

-This can be processed with FriBidiTeX, then by XeTeX to produce the final pdf:
+This can be processed with FriBidiXeTeX, then by XeTeX to produce the final pdf:

-    fribiditex -n test.tex -o test.ltx
+    fribidixetex -n test.tex -o test.ltx
     xelatex test.ltx